-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+To see other pages, use the menu.

-- Type of cancer suspected
+The type of cancer suspected

 A diagnosis of sarcoma is made by a combination of clinical examination by a doctor and imaging tests.
 It is confirmed by the results of a biopsy.
 In addition to a physical examination, some of the following tests may be used to diagnose sarcoma:

 Benign and cancerous tumors may look different on imaging tests, such as an x-ray.
 In general, a benign tumor has round, smooth, well-defined borders.
 A cancerous tumor usually has irregular, poorly defined edges.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 X-ray is particularly useful for bone sarcomas.

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.